ansible-community/antsibull-docs/docs/index.md

 extensions = ['sphinx.ext.autodoc', 'sphinx.ext.intersphinx', 'notfound.extension', 'sphinx_antsibull_ext']
 ```

+It is possible to configure the color scheme used by the extension using the `antsibull_ext_color_scheme` configuration.
+Currently, two values are supported:

+1. `default`: the default colors.
+2. `none`: define no colors.
+You can use this if you want to override all colors by your own definition and thus have no need for the default colors to be included.

+The default color scheme can be found in [src/sphinx_antsibull_ext/css/colors-default.scss](https://github.com/ansible-community/antsibull-docs/blob/main/src/sphinx_antsibull_ext/css/colors-default.scss).
+See the [MDN page on using CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) for information on how the color definitions work.

+Please note that the color scheme only works for HTML output.
+The colors for LaTeX / PDF output are hardcoded and currently cannot be modified.

 ## License

 Unless otherwise noted in the code, it is licensed under the terms of the GNU